 A lovely lemon cypress is easy to care for and emits a pleasant citrus-like scent in the slightest of breezes.
-The lemon cypress thrives in containers both indoors as well as outdoors, making it a lovely addition to any garden.
+The lemon cypress (Cupressus macrocarpa 'Goldcrest') thrives in containers both indoors as well as outdoors, making it a lovely addition to any garden.
 It requires full sun and prefers a somewhat humid climate, but once established, it needs little attention.

 Growing a Lemon Cypress

 Once established, a lemon cypress tree requires very little care or maintenance.
 It prefers full sun and a humid climate.
 The greenish foliage grows best in U.S. Department of Agriculture hardiness zones 7 through 10, although they will grow well indoors just about anywhere with proper care.